joshuaati/FastAPI/README.md

-I followed the tutorials on FastAPI by Faraday Academy :: https://www.youtube.com/watch?v=gQTRsZpR7Gw&t=956s
+In this project, I followed the tutorials on FastAPI by Faraday Academy :: https://www.youtube.com/watch?v=gQTRsZpR7Gw&t=956s